 - Describe the applicant's management structure and outline its ability to conduct the individual activities through the organization and its staff's expertise.
 Identify all key partners to this project, and describe their role in implementing the proposed project design.
-The management and organizational structure described should match the staff and partner needs necessary to accomplish the tasks outlined in the solicitation, consistent with the budget, budget detail, and narrative. - Describe how the applicant and its partners will implement the proposed design, including gathering and analyzing information, developing a plan, and implementing efforts by staff and partners to conduct outreach, train and educate stakeholders and staff, and identify, track, investigate, and prosecute these cases. - Discuss the expertise of the applicant and its partners to effectively implement the proposed program design, including outreach, education, reporting, investigation, and prosecution of these incidents.
-The design should be supported by the required project timeline, position descriptions, and letters of - The design should be supported by the required project timeline, position descriptions, and letters of support/MOU; how well they reflect the design and approach will inform the basis for assigning points relative to this criterion.
+The management and organizational structure described should match the staff and partner needs necessary to accomplish the tasks outlined in the solicitation, consistent with the budget, budget detail, and narrative. - Describe how the applicant and its partners will implement the proposed design, including gathering and analyzing information, developing a plan, and implementing efforts by staff and partners to conduct outreach and training, educate stakeholders and staff, and identify, track, investigate, and prosecute these cases. - Discuss the expertise of the applicant and its partners to effectively implement the proposed program design, including outreach, education, reporting, investigation, and prosecution of these incidents. - The design should be supported by the required project timeline, position descriptions, and letters of support/MOU; how well they reflect the design and approach will inform the basis for assigning points relative to this criterion.